Samuel Gilbert Buddy Epperson Jr.

 Buddy was a cherished man in all of our lives, larger than life and a good soul.
 He made dreams come true.
 He will be missed by all who knew him.
 Vaya con Dios!

 Family will receive guests for a visitation at Carnes Funeral Home, Texas City on Tuesday, March 16, from 10:00 AM to 12:00 PM.
 A Celebration of Life Prayer Service, with Father Thomas Colyandra of the Saints Constantine & Helen Serbian Orthodox Church, will follow from 12:00 PM to 1:00 PM.
-Grave side rites and burial will follow at Galveston Memorial Park cemetery in Hitchcock, Texas.
+Grave side rites and burial will follow at The Orthodox Christian Cemetery of Saints Constantine & Helen Serbian Orthodox Church in Galveston, Texas.

 In lieu of flowers, donations in Buddy’s memory may be made to Saints Constantine & Helen Serbian Orthodox Church.